atahanuz/spotify-translator/readme.md

 # Spotify Translator

-Display translated lyrics of the currently playing Spotify track in real-time!
+Display translated lyrics of the currently playing Spotify track in real-time, extremely simple to use!
 It is 2024 but for some reason Spotify still doesn't provide a native solution to translate lyrics of non-English songs, so I had to come up with this solution.

 ## Installation